julianfl0w/National-Articles-of-Understanding/README.md

 ## Purpose
 There are a number of costs that are associated with running Code and Coffee, both at the Local Community level and the National level.
 Some of these costs include but are not limited too:

 1) Meetup.com
 2) Discord Boosts
 3) Notion
 4) Complimentary Organizer T-Shirts
 5) Stickers and Misc Swag
 6) Coffee and Coffee Machines
 7) Website hosting
 8) Venues

 To make Code and Coffee accessible to all, we do not want these costs borne directly by our community members.
-Instead, we want to manage these costs by having organizations sponor us, covering our costs, for reasonable access to our community.
-By banding together at a National level we have the oppertunity to create larger and more impactful sponsorships than if we had each individual Local Community create their own sponsorships.
+Instead, we want to manage these costs by having organizations sponsor us, covering our costs, for reasonable access to our community.
+By banding together at a National level we have the opportunity to create larger and more impactful sponsorships than if we had each individual Local Community create their own sponsorships.
 We however want to respect our Local Autonomy principle and not force any Local Community into any action that may come out of these National Level Sponsorships.

 ## Financial Control Structure
 Each Local Community retains the right to raise their own sponsorships and control what happens to funds raised by these sponsorships.
 National may not require any Local Community to use their funds for any purpose that the Local Community does not deem fit.
 This principle stands even if the Local Community is being fiscally hosted with National Code and Coffee.